U.N. nuclear watchdog set for high-stakes Iran talks

 The European diplomat said he hoped for a positive Iranian response to the IAEA's "wish list."
 But, it would be ridiculous to believe "that the agency will show up and suddenly Iran will give them access left, right and centre."

-Mistrust runs deep between Iran and the West, dimming any prospect for a resolution of the dispute soon.
+Mistrust runs deep both in Iran and the West, dimming any prospect for a resolution soon of the dispute.

 Iran is convinced the United States ultimately seeks the overthrow of its hardline clerical system of rule.